zase-hr/hackerhome_booking/README.md

 ```

 #### Get booking information for all bookings
-This operation is **not** used in the frontend implementation.
+This operation is **not** currently used in the frontend implementation.
 - Method: GET
 - URL: ‘/bookings
 - Input: none
 - Output: an array of room objects

 #### Get room information for a single room
-This operation is used in the front end implementation.
+This operation *is* currently used in the front end implementation.
 - Method: GET
 - URL: ‘/rooms?roomId=1’
 - Input: room_id (url query parameter, string)